Treatment options for Failed Rotator Cuff Surgery

 Simply, depending on the surgeon, you can get many different types of surgery because there is no conclusive evidence that one surgery is vastly superior to another.

 Prolotherapy as a treatment option for failed rotator cuff surgery

 Prolotherapy is an in-office injection treatment that research and medical studies have shown to be an effective, trustworthy, reliable alternative to surgical and non-effective conservative care treatments.
 In our opinion, based on extensive research and clinical results, Prolotherapy is superior to many other treatments in relieving the problems of chronic joint and spine pain and, most importantly, in getting people back to a happy and active lifestyle.
 For extensive medical citations and research please see our comprehensive Prolotherapy information page.

-In our more than 27 years experience in helping people post-surgery, we have seen many rotator cuff failures.
+In our more than 27 years of experience in helping people post-surgery, we have seen many rotator cuff failures.
 To be fair, failures can be described in many different ways.
 Most commonly, failure is seen when the shoulder was worse off after the surgery or the surgery did not achieve all the patient’s goals but still provided some pain relief and some function.
 We have seen many patients respond positively.

-- Ultrasound-guided prolotherapy injections were performed and the patients were instructed to carry out a home-based exercise program.
-Clinical assessment of shoulder function was performed using a visual analog scale (VAS) for pain, Shoulder Pain and Disability Index (SPADI), Western Ontario Rotator Cuff (WORC) Index, patient satisfaction and shoulder range of motion.
-All patients were examined at baseline, at Week 3, 6, and 12 and at the final follow-up visit.
+- Ultrasound-guided Prolotherapy injections were performed and the patients were instructed to carry out a home-based exercise program.
+Clinical assessment of shoulder function was performed using a visual analog scale (VAS) for pain, Shoulder Pain and Disability Index (SPADI), Western Ontario Rotator Cuff (WORC) Index, patient satisfaction, and shoulder range of motion.
+All patients were examined at baseline, at Week 3, 6, and 12, and at the final follow-up visit.

 The intra-group comparison showed that the patients achieved significant improvements at all time points, compared to baseline as measured by VAS, SPADI, WORC index, and shoulder range of motion.
 Twelve patients (80%) reported excellent or good outcomes.